qaptadrone/gcp_aruco_generator/README.md

   --id-color "darkcyan"
                         Color of the id text (if printed with --print-id).
 Can be any of the named SVG colors.
-Default: "darkcyan" --margin 50           Side margin in mm.
+Default: "darkcyan" -m, --margin 50       Side margin in mm.
 Default: 50 -o, --output ./       Path where the output image containing ArUCo marker will be created.
 Default: ./ -s, --size 500        Size in mm of the marker to be created.
 This size does not take into account the margin.
 Default: 500